icing/blog/curl-sessions-earlydata.md

 And this is why the benchmark shows a significant improvement with early data.
 Because I have some latency to curl.se from my home.
 And this explains also why *you* may see different numbers.

+(Note that early data is only implemented for GnuTLS for now.
+We'll add support for that in other TLS backends in the future.)

 ### Security Aspects

 Now, why doesn't `curl` do this automatically all the time?
 Well, there are some security aspects to consider.
 The session file contains data that you might not want to have stored automatically on a machine where you use curl.